SOLV-Code/Shiny-App-for-Synoptic/Markdown/contact.md

-THIS IS A PRELIMINARY PROTOTYPE FOR TESTING.

-### Citation
-This prototype version is not citable.

 ### Bug Reports
 For bug reports or suggestions for how to improve this software, please use the issue tracking system in our [Github repository](https://github.com/BronwynMacDonald/Shiny-App-for-Synoptic/issues)